AflaxCade/Django-Social-Website/README.md

 ## Features

 - **User Authentication:** Users can register, log in, log out, change password, and reset password.
+- **Social Login:** Users can authenticate using social accounts (e.g., Google, Twitter and Github) in addition to email-based authentication.
 - **Profile Management:** Users can create and edit their profiles, including uploading profile pictures.
 - **Follow System:** Users can follow and unfollow other users to see their posts in their feed.
 - **Post Creation:** Users can create, edit, and delete posts.